Why Sell Your House at Auction?

 9. Go Through the Online Auction Terms

 Online auction business models may work differently and you should ensure that you read any contract carefully.
 For example, some may charge buyers an extra fee upon exchange.
-Others may work in partnership with a local estate agent, in which case a different fee structure applies.

 10. Remember the Penalties for ‘Pulling Out’